bijection/g9/README.md

 ### g9Canvas.desire(id, ...desires)
-Internal method, genreally safe to ignore, but useful for complex animation.
+Internal method, generally safe to ignore, but useful for complex animation.
 For now, the best way to use this is to read the source.

+One usecase for this is to minimize with respect to a different cost function.
+For example, if the control points are derived from other variables through some hard-to-invert formula, rather than being independent variables, then wiggling a control point will wiggle all of the other control points.
+This can be unpleasant, as you want the control points to wiggle independently.
+To solve this, you can set the control point's desired value directly in the data, then use the calculation for the control point to render an invisible node, use your browser's Inpsector to see the id of that invisible node, then specify an `onRender` function that calls `desire()`, forcing that invisible node to match the desired value.
+So the optimizer will wiggle the other variables, and leave the control points fixed!

+Sample usage: `g9Canvas.desire("auto00", ['i0x', 'i0y'], (b)=>{return (b.cx-g9Canvas.getData().radius0) ** 2;})`

+- `auto00` is the name of the invisible node in the svg.
+- `i0x` is the id of a variable that should wiggle during minimization.
+- The third function is a cost function, forcing the x coordinate of the invisible node to `radius0`.
+It doesn't always succeed (the optimizer isn't so robust).
+Performance may not be amazing.
+As far as I know, quadratic error is a good cost function here.

+Using an invisible line instead of an invisible point will let you set 4 numbers instead of 2.

 ## g9Context
 A new, immutable g9Context object `ctx` is passed as the second argument to `render` each time `render` is called.
 It has a variety of drawing methods and some read-only properties that the render function uses to create a drawing.